mars-sim/mars-sim/README.md

 However, [EVA suit](https://github.com/mars-sim/mars-sim/wiki/EVA-Suit) or rovers (inside a vehicle) adopt an even lower pressurized environment of **17 kPa** (2.47 psi) for more optimal use of resources and design specifications.
-In comparison, National Aeronautics and Space Administration (NASA)'s Extravehicular Mobility Units (EMU) has the operating pressure of 4.3 psi.
+In comparison, Apollo Lunar Module (LM) atmosphere of 100% oxygen at 4.8 psi (or 33 kPa).
+The National Aeronautics and Space Administration (NASA)'s Shuttle airlock has an oxygen concentration of 30% at 10.2 psi (70.3 kPa).
+NASA's Extravehicular Mobility Units (EMU) has the operating pressure of 4.3 psi.
+The upcoming Artemis program's lunar lander will have an atmosphere of 342% oxygen at a pressure of 8.2 psi (or 56.5 kPa).

 See [Atmosphere](https://github.com/mars-sim/mars-sim/wiki/Atmosphere) wiki for more design details.